Program enrolments are currently paused. Please check back for more details.

 Is this program right for you?

-• Emergency and disaster management contexts and skills
+• Understand emergency and disaster management contexts and practices

-• Manage all components of an emergency program, such as planning, prevention, mitigation, response, and recovery.
+• Manage all components of an emergency program: planning, prevention, mitigation, response, and recovery

 What You Need to Graduate